 The thing I’ve come to love about all the Disney Parks is their inclusivity to both solo travellers, families with young children and couples.
 There’s most certainly something for everyone, and the original Disneyland in California is no different.

-In this post, we’ll be sharing our favourite things to do in Disneyland California as a couple based on our numerous visits to the park over the years.
-There’s something for all budgets and tastes in this list, but as always we’d love to hear if you have a romantic thing to do at the park that we’ve missed – let us know in the comments if you do!
+In this post, we’ll be sharing our favourite things to do in Disneyland, California, as a couple based on our numerous visits to the park over the years.
+Of course, there’s something for all budgets and tastes in this list, but as always, we’d love to hear if you have a romantic thing to do at the park that we’ve missed – let us know in the comments if you do!

 Table of Contents

 - 1. Take A Picture In Front Of The Castle

 - 2. Compete Against Each Other on Buzz Lightyears Astro Blasters

 - 3. Take a Gentle Ride Through The Haunted Mansion

 - 5. Head On A Dinner Date At One Of The Many Restaurants